Applying statistical learning theory to deep learning: Lecture 2 : Implicit bias and benign overfitting

 In all of these examples, we can get the same thing as gradient descent's implicit regularization using a minimum $\ell_2$ norm on the weights (subject to fitting the data).
 In all of these examples, the complexity control in parameter space is very simple (it is just $\ell_2$), and everything is coming from the parameterization.
 So is all this discussion of the implicit bias of gradient descent just $\ell_2$ in parameter space, with everything coming just from the parameterization?

-The answer is: sort of.
-You can get some asymptotic results showing that, for some restricted class of models with the logistic loss, everything boils down to $\ell_2$.
-However, we'll also see that in many cases, this is not true, and you'll get something very different (e.g., under squared loss, or even under logistic loss non-asymptotically).
+The answer is both yes and no. It is possible to obtain some asymptotic results showing that, for some restricted class of models with the logistic loss, everything boils down to an $\ell_2$ norm.
+However, we'll also see that in many cases, this is not true, and we'll obtain something very different (e.g., under squared loss, or even under logistic loss non-asymptotically).